A speed initiative that has proven successful on two Cairns streets will be expanded to encourage more drivers to slow down.

-While the signs can’t be used for enforcement purposes, they will collect data that can be used to inform police patrols.
+While the signs can’t be used for enforcement purposes, they do provide data that can be used to inform police patrols.

-“We are far more interested in seeing people slow down and reduce the risk of injury to pedestrians, other road users and themselves,” he said.
+“But the real objective is to get people slow down and reduce the risk of injury to pedestrians, other road users and themselves, and improve general amenity in these areas.”

 Vehicles travelling under the speed limit will prompt a display of the vehicle speed and a “smiley” face.
 A few kilometres over the speed limit and the smile becomes a frown.